fynex/tagger/README.md

 A config file will be safed in ```~/.tagger/default.json``` by default.

-The currently available usage looks like this (there are subparsers!):
+The currently available usage looks like this:

 ```$ tag.py -h```